codingmelonhead/1DV610-Labb2/README.md

 # Array Helper Library

+To work with arrays can be a hazzle.

 The Array Helper Library is a JavaScript utility library that provides a set of functions to work with arrays.
 It offers various features for analyzing and organizing arrays of key/value-pair objects.

 ## Table of Contents